SK53/indicia-docs/administrating/warehouse/modules/data-cleaner-without-polygon.rst

 * **Error Message** = ...
 * **Metadata** ::

     DataFieldName=Species
-  DataRecordId=set to the external key (normally the Taxon Version Key) of the species to
+    DataRecordId=set to the external key (normally the Taxon Version Key) of the species to check
-    checked

 * **Other Data** ::

     [grid square size]
     list of grid squares, 1 per line

 Note that DataFieldName should always be set to Species.
 The `NBN Record Cleaner
 <http://data.nbn.org.uk/recordcleaner/documentation/NBNRecordCleanerRuleGuide.pdf>`_